lupyuen/lupyuen.github.io/src/expander.md

 I/O Expanders will support reading and writing to GPIOs, also attaching and detaching Interrupt Handlers.
 (Pic above)

+_Isn't an I/O Expander Driver supposed to be Platform-Independent?_

+Yeah, we're borrowing (misappropriating?) this NuttX Abstraction because it meets our needs for PineDio Stack.

+Other RISC-V microcontrollers might also need a GPIO Expander...
+Like [__CH32V307__](https://github.com/openwch/ch32v307), which has 80 GPIOs!

 _Great!
 How will we get started on GPIO Expander?_

 NuttX helpfully provides a __Skeleton Driver__ for I/O Expander (pic below)...